tri-cods/html-css/sections/integration.md

 ## Option three: external

 External styling creates a completely separate document for your CSS that will be linked to your HTML in the head section of your HTML document using the code below.
-This separate document is called a **stylesheet** and should be named `stlye.css`.
+This separate document is called a **stylesheet** and should be named `style.css`.
 This document must be stored in the same folder as the HTML document it is linked to.

 ```html
 <!DOCTYPE html>